refinedev/refine/documentation/docs/guides-concepts/deployment/index.md

 Refine being a meta-framework, it does not have a specific deployment configuration on its own.

-Refine appplications are usually built on top of the following frameworks, and you can follow their deployment guides to deploy your application.
+Refine applications are usually built on top of the following frameworks, and you can follow their deployment guides to deploy your application.

 - [Vite deployment guide](https://vitejs.dev/guide/static-deploy.html)
 - [Next.js deployment guide](https://nextjs.org/docs/deployment)